EmmaYHlee/ne-mcmc-pipeline/README.md

-# selection-ne-mcmc-pipeline
+# NE-MCMC-pipeline

-Pipeline for estimating branch-wise effective population size (Ne) from a codon alignment and a phylogeny, using BayesCode's mutation-selection MCMC model.
+NE stands for population size.
+NE-MCMC-pipeline is a pipeline for estimating branch-wise effective population size (Ne) from a codon alignment and a phylogeny, using BayesCode's mutation-selection MCMC model.